aimms/user-guide/aimms-ide/Aimms/Page Manager/Page Objects/Pivot Table/Properties/General2.rst

-By default Aimms will generate a unique name for each pivot table and use that name to save and retrieve the state of the table in the end-user or developer state file.
+By default AIMMS will generate a unique name for each pivot table and use that name to save and retrieve the state of the table in the end-user or developer state file.
 If you want to have two pivot tables on separate pages to use the same state, you may enter a name yourself and use this name in both pivot tables.
 This is especially convenient for a pivot table on a print page: A pivot table on a print page cannot be modified directly because all objects on a print page are 'display-only', but you can prepare a specific layout to be printed on a regular page and use the saved state from that page to open the print page in that same layout.